tomatensaus/DeyeSolarDesktop/README.md

 * Look at the various automations documented.
 Issues commonly reported by other users of this inverter can be fixed by various automations.
 Someone has already suggested the solution to your problem.
 * Be sure to report any issues you find.
 Now optimise your power usage towards a more sustainable future and share your breakthroughs to help other people.

+## I already have a running Home Assistant
-In the case that you already have Home Assistant server, do not restore the backup, consult this file for a rough guide how to copy bits and pieces to your desktop.[JustGrabbingSomeIdeas](./JustGrabbingSomeIdeas.md)
+In the case that you already have Home Assistant server, do not restore the backup, you will lose your existing desktop.
+Here is a rough guide how to copy the bits and pieces to your desktop.[JustGrabbingSomeIdeas](./JustGrabbingSomeIdeas.md)

 ### Fetching Data
 Getting the Data from your inverter